tytydraco/yessleep/out/The_Traffic_Signal_Game.md

 'Yellow' is how they rated me.
 Caution.

 But I caution you, mature readers, as you go about your business the next few days, to keep your eyes open about the youth.
 They think that our climate is more important than human life.
 The teens in our town have lost their ever-loving minds!
-And I tell you with all sincerity and fear, that your town could be next.
+And I warn you with all sincerity and fear, that your town could very well be next.

 Mind your teens.
 Fear the night.
 Beware the traffic signal game!